Wesley95370/examen-requete/README.md

 JOIN artiste a ON f.idRéalisateur = a.idArtiste
 WHERE a.nom = 'Hitchcock' AND a.prénom = 'Alfred'
 AND f.idFilm NOT IN (
-  SELECT r.idFilm
-  FROM role r
-  JOIN artiste a2 ON r.idActeur = a2.idArtiste
+  SELECT r.idFilm FROM role r JOIN artiste a2 ON r.idActeur = a2.idArtiste
   WHERE a2.nom = 'Stewart' AND a2.prénom = 'James'
 );

-Mots-clés utilisés :

-SELECT : Sélectionne la colonne titre de la table film (alias f).
-FROM : Indique que les données proviennent initialement de la table film (alias f).
-JOIN : Joint la table artiste (alias a) à film.
-ON : Spécifie la condition de jointure : f.idRéalisateur = a.idArtiste.
-WHERE : Filtre selon a.nom = 'Hitchcock', a.prénom = 'Alfred', et la sous-requête.
-AND : Combine les trois conditions du WHERE.
-NOT IN : Exclut les films où f.idFilm apparaît dans la sous-requête (films avec James Stewart).
-(Sous-requête) : SELECT r.idFilm FROM role r JOIN artiste a2 ON r.idActeur = a2.idArtiste WHERE a2.nom = 'Stewart' AND a2.prénom = 'James' identifie les films où Stewart a joué.
+Mots-clés utilisés :La requête utilise SELECT pour choisir titre de film (alias f).
+FROM commence avec film (alias f).
+JOIN relie artiste (alias a).
+ON précise : f.idRéalisateur = a.idArtiste lie le réalisateur à un artiste.
+WHERE combine trois conditions avec AND :

+a.nom = 'Hitchcock' : garde le réalisateur nommé Hitchcock.
+a.prénom = 'Alfred' : précise le prénom Alfred.
+NOT IN avec une sous-requête exclut les films où James Stewart a joué.
+La sous-requête utilise SELECT, FROM, JOIN, ON (r.idActeur = a2.idArtiste), WHERE, et AND pour lister les idFilm où a2.nom = 'Stewart' et a2.prénom = 'James'.

 Exo 16 : Dans quels films le réalisateur a-t-il le même prénom que l’un des interprètes ?